 The Vibrant Settle team's strategy is to work with local partners (business owners, organisations, individuals) to promote the Settle Area as a great place to visit and to organise events that are attractive to both the local community and visitors.

-The Vibrant Settle team comprises just four people, all of whom give their time in a voluntary capacity.
+The Vibrant Settle team comprises just three people, all of whom give their time in a voluntary capacity.
 Funding for the various initiatives come from advertising revenues and donations from some of the larger local businesses.
-Financial support is received from Settle Town Council and County Councillors for the Christmas Lights Switch-on event.
+Financial support was received from Settle Town Council and County Councillors for the Christmas Lights Switch-on events.

 Current team members are:

 Steve Amphlett (2010 - ): Steve is a founder member.
 His background is as a senior director of a large multinational manufacturing company.
 He has lived in the Settle Area for 20 years during which time he has run an Inn, restaurant & hotel and assisted his wife in the running of their retail business (Shop & On-line).
 He is a past chairman of Settle & District Chamber of Trade, a founder-director of Settle-Hydro, a past member of Settle Town Council and a past chair of NCBPT (owners of The Folly).
 Steve manages the marketing activities (Website, Guide, Social Media) and is actively involved in making and installing Flowerpot Displays for the Flowerpot Festival.
 Stewart, the Castleberg Climber, Meerkat family, penguins, horses, elephants and even a dodo - there is nothing that his fertile imagination can't make from flowerpots and cable ties!!